resotto/python3-docker-devenv/README.md

 * [Optional](#optional)

 ## Why Python on Docker Container?
-You need not to create virtual environments with `venv` because you can handle them respectively as a container.
+You don't have to create virtual environments with `venv` because you can handle them respectively as a container.

 ## Who Is This Repository Designed for?
 * A developer who feels that [Docker Tutorial](https://docs.docker.com/get-started/) may be too difficult to understand.